wtinetworkgear/wti-collection/README.md

 Playbooks
 --------------

-Playbooks are available on Github to interact with the WTI Ansible Collection:
+Playbooks are also available separately on Github to interact with the WTI Ansible Collection:

 [WTI Ansible Collection Playbook Location.](https://github.com/wtinetworkgear/wti-collection-playbooks)